 Isla Contoy is a tropical paradise, not frequented by many tourists.
 This protected natural area restricts visitors to 200 people a day to reduce the effects of tourism.
 The island is home to over 150 species of bird, sea turtles and reefs teeming with corals, nurse sharks, and tropical fish, so don’t forget your camera!
 Return to Isla Mujeres for a romantic dinner overlooking the bright lights of Cancun in the distance before returning to the Hotel Zone by boat.

 No visit to Cancun would be complete without taking a day trip to one of Mexico’s most famous Mayan cities – Chichen Itza.
-This ancient civilisation complex is located 2.5 hours inland from Cancun in dense jungle.
+This ancient civilization complex is located 2.5 hours inland from Cancun in dense jungle.
 Arrive early morning to avoid tourists and wander around this architectural masterpiece.
-Chichen Itza was a significant centre of economic and political activity around 600 A.D and one of the largest cities in the world covering almost 2 square miles.
+Chichen Itza was a significant center of economic and political activity around 600 A.D and one of the largest cities in the world covering almost 2 square miles.

 In the afternoon, head for the colonial city of Valladolid.
 Make your first stop Casa de los Venados, where you can discover 3,000 pieces of Mexican folk art – each piece with its own unique story.
-Afterwards stop for lunch in a traditional cantina before browsing cosy boutiques and colourful architecture along Calzada de los Frailes.
+Afterwards stop for lunch in a traditional cantina before browsing cozy boutiques and colorful architecture along Calzada de los Frailes.
 Before you depart Valladolid, venture to the city’s underground Cenote Zaci to cool off.
 This incredible cobalt-hued cenote sits below ground level but opens to the skies.
-Natural vines drape from rocks and winding staircases and as the sun’s rays beam down as you swim; you realise it’s the perfect place to end your day, and to your 4 days in Cancun.
+Natural vines drape from rocks and winding staircases and as the sun’s rays beam down as you swim; you realize it’s the perfect place to end your day, and to your 4 days in Cancun.